Create your own ecommerce website and start selling successfully with ShopWired today

 Shopify - £65 per month

 The Shopify plan is described as "everything you need for a growing business."
-This is the highlighted as their most popular plan, although most users probably opt for Shopify Basic, and it comes with more reporting tools, including details on sales trends, customer behavior, and tax reports.
+This is the highlighted by Shopify as their most popular package, although most users probably opt for Shopify Basic, and it comes with more reporting tools, including details on sales trends, customer behavior, and tax reports.

 Business owners can also enjoy 24/7 support, Shopify's fraud risk tool, discount codes, and a free SSL certificate included in the Shopify cost.
 With the Shopify plan, you'll also be able to create country specific domains.
 Location based domains are especially helpful to optimise international SEO and customise your product prices for various global regions.

 Aside from the cost, what's the difference between Shopify and Shopify Basic?
-The reporting tools are a big difference, but arguably, the most significant difference is abandoned shopping cart recovery.
+The reporting tools are a big difference, but arguably, the most significant difference is the lack of aditional staff accounts on Shopify Basic.
 While it may seem like a hefty price jump, many argue that shopping cart recovery is worth the increase.

 Advanced Shopify - £344 Per Month